rancher/rancher.github.io/rancher/v1.6/en/kubernetes/addons/index.md

 ##### Using `helm` in the Rancher UI

-ancher provides shell access directly to a managed `kubectl` instance that can be used to manage Kubernetes clusters and applications.
+Rancher provides shell access directly to a managed `kubectl` instance that can be used to manage Kubernetes clusters and applications.
 To start using this shell, navigate to **Kubernetes** -> **CLI**.
 This shell is automatically installed with a Helm client and commands for Helm can be used immediately.

 ![Kubectl]({{site.baseurl}}/img/kubernetes/kubectl.png)